 To save information about RegisteredClient, Authorization, and Authorization Consent to the database, you can read chapter “JDBC”.

-And finally, to customize the login or consent screen pages, please read the chapter “Customization”.
+And finally, to customize the login or consent screen pages of the Authorization Server, please read Chapter 8 “Customization”.

 The table of contents for this book is as follows: